icbi-lab/infercnvpy/docs/tutorials/reproduce_infercnv.md

 In this case we know which cells are non-malignant.
 For best results, it is recommended to use the non-malignant cells as a background.
 We can provide this information using `reference_key` and `reference_cat`.

-In order to reproduce the results as exactely as possible, we use a `window_size` of 50, a `step` of 1.
+In order to reproduce the results as exactely as possible, we use a `window_size` of 100 and a `step` of 1.

 ```python
 %%time